On the MetaTrader platform, each CFD instrument has an expiration date.

 The Expiration Dates of contracts depend on the instrument you are trading.

 - All positions that are open on their expiration date are rolled over automatically to the next contract.

 - In this case these account values will be adjusted in order to reflect the price differential between CFD contracts.

 The expiration of a current CFD instrument and its rollover will take place on the dates as shown in the table below.

 |Platform Name||Roll Over Date||Actual Expiration Date|

 *Please note that the expiring CFDs will be rolled-over to a new contract with a different price according to the schedule above on the MT4 platform.
 Customers holding positions open at 21:00 GMT on the rollover date will be adjusted for the difference in price between the expiring contract and the new contract through a swap charge or credit which will be processed at 21:00 GMT on their balance.
 If the new contract trades at a higher price than the expiring contract, long positions (buy) will be charged negative rollover adjustment and short positions (sell) will be charged positive rollover adjustment.
 If the new contract trades at a lower price than the expiring contract, long positions (buy) will be charged positive rollover adjustment and short positions (sell) will be charged negative rollover adjustment.
 To avoid any liquidation, customers are advised to maintain sufficient equity available in their account to absorb any negative adjustment at 21:00 GMT on the rollover date.
-Any existing order(s) (stop, limit, entry stop and entry limit) that may be triggered at the opening of the new contract will be executed at the new market price.
+Any existing pending order(s) (i.e. Stop Loss, Take Profit, Entry Stop or Entry Limit) placed on an instrument will be adjusted to symmetrically (point-for-point) reflect the price differences between the expiring contract and the new contract.
 As slippage will incur, customers are advised to review their orders, taking into considerations the new contract rate.
 Customers can avoid CFD rollover by closing their open position before the rollover date.